 Since the O-rings must seal against these surfaces, any irregularities can cause the valve to leak.
 Clean these areas by sanding lightly with emery paper (400-grit).
 If this does the effectively clean the part, replace this part.
 The retainer must be free of gouge marks, corrosion, pits and rust.
 If present, this part is rejectable and should be replaced.

-Figure 4-24 Retainer Inspection
+Figure 4-22 Retainer Inspection

-4.2.8 Body Insert Inspection
+4.2.8 Body Inspection

-Visually inspect the body insert (item 24) paying close attention to sealing surfaces and seat.
+Visually inspect the valve body (item 4) paying close attention to sealing surfaces and seat.
 It should be free of nicks, dents, scratches and pits.